pilif0/pilif0.github.io/resume.md

 __Research Intern__ at the School of Informatics, University of Edinburgh
 _Jun 2019 - Aug 2020_

-I work on projects with Dr. Jacques Fleuriot, mainly on the [DigiFlow](http://homepages.inf.ed.ac.uk/ppapapan/digiflow/) project and on mechanisations in Isabelle/HOL.
+I worked on projects with Prof. Jacques Fleuriot, mainly on the [DigiFlow](http://homepages.inf.ed.ac.uk/ppapapan/digiflow/) project and on mechanisations in Isabelle/HOL.
 This work includes implementation, exploring potential research directions, formalisation and proof mechanisation, and technical writing.

 _Technologies used_: Java, Scala, Isabelle/HOL